mozilla/pkipolicy/rootstore/policy.md

 ### 2.1 CA Operations ###

-CA operators whose certificates are included in Mozilla's root program MUST:
+CA operators whose certificates are included in Mozilla's root store MUST:

 1.  provide some service relevant to users of our software products;